▸ HOW MANY PEOPLE DOES ONE KIT FEED?

 ▸ HOW DO YOU PARTNER WITH FARMS?

 Our partnerships are comprised of a network of farmers who are interested in having a flexible and alternative market for their produce.
-We fill the niche by creating this market.
-These farmers are all in our immediate locale, in fact, the farmers we’re working with right now are within 25 miles of our kitchen in Dover, MA!
+These farmers are all in our immediate locale, in fact, the farmers we’re working with right now are within 25 miles of our kitchen.
 We only partner with farmers who have outstanding farming practices.

 ▸ HOW DO YOU DEFINE OUTSTANDING FARMING PRACTICES?

-Some of our farmers are certified organic, others aren’t; but we consider these farmers to be growing beyond organic- they never use synthetic herbicides or pesticides, they practice remineralization of the soil, and have diverse crops to maintain long term soil health.
+Some of our farmers are certified organic (a federally defined standard), others grow ‘beyond organic’: they never use synthetic herbicides or pesticides, they practice remineralization of the soil, and have diverse crops to maintain long term soil health.
 In general, we think our farmers are great people, who are growing food to nourish their community and themselves.
-Our interview process beyond that is rigorous and based on if we’d get a beer with them, or get out in the off season and play a little pond hockey with them.
+Our interview process beyond that is rigorous and based on if we’d get a beer with them, or get out in the off-season and play a little pond hockey with them.
 They are a part of our community, and know that growing good food is good business and builds good community.

 ▸ WHERE DO YOU GET YOUR BEANS?

-We source all our beans from Vermont Bean Crafters located in the Mad River Valley in Vermont.
-Joe and his crew grow beans of all sorts as secondary crops to nourish and fix nitrogen in soils which also grow nutrient-depleting crops like some heavy-feeding cucurbits and the like.
-VBC dries and cleans the beans.
+We source all our beans from Baer’s Best Beans located in the in South Berwick, ME.
+Charley, Rob and Maggie grow beans of all sorts to nourish and fix nitrogen in soils.
+BBB dries and cleans the beans.
 We get them dried, soak and sprout the beans each week, and then par-boil them so you can get that fresh bean taste, without having too cook for an hour and half.
 You can seriously taste the difference- you’ll never eat canned beans again!

 ▸ ARE YOUR VEGETABLES STILL LOCALLY SOURCED IN THE WINTER?